nerfstudio-project/gsplat/docs/INSTALL_WIN.md

 We recommand install gsplat from the published source package and not the wheel by using
 ```
-pip install --no-binary=gsplat gsplat
+pip install --no-binary=gsplat gsplat --no-cache-dir
 ```
-the CUDA code will be compiled during the installation and the cvisual stdio compiler `cl.exe` does not need to be added to the path, because the installation process as an automatic way to find it.
+The CUDA code will be compiled during the installation and the cvisual stdio compiler `cl.exe` does not need to be added to the path, because the installation process as an automatic way to find it.
+We use `--no-cache-dir` to avoid using a potential wheel from `pypi.org` dowloaded previously that does not have the binaries.

 ### Installation using the wheel published on `pypi.org`